 To learn more, contact us.

-Trial and error as a prescription method can cause adverse drug reactions or inadequate patient response.
-This often can lead to therapeutic failures before the right drug and dosage are found.
+Trial and error as a prescription method can lead to therapeutic failures before the right drug and dosage are found.

 The approach to care is changing.
 Pharmacists are optimizing the paradigm of patient care by incorporating genomics into clinical decision making.
 This proactive approach advances pharmacy by improving patient care and personalizing drug therapies.